TowsifAhamed/FinTechFrauds/README.md

 `serve` bootstraps a Spring Boot application that now exposes scoring and ledger moderation endpoints:

 - `POST /v1/score` – loads Redis-backed features, applies the bundled `DummyScorer`, runs policy decisions via `RulesEngine`, and returns `{risk, decision, reasons}`.
+In the default (dev) profile this route is open; in `prod` it is protected by the same HMAC scheme as ledger endpoints.
 - `POST /v1/ledger/report` – accepts signed fraud reports, enforces rate limits and idempotency, and enqueues the payload for human moderation while returning the server-assigned report `id`.
 - `GET /v1/ledger/pending/next` – returns the next queued report (with payload) so analysts can inspect details before acting.
 - `POST /v1/ledger/moderate` – lets a moderator approve or reject the oldest pending report, appending approved entries to `data/approved-ledger.jsonl`.
 - `GET /v1/ledger/pending/count` – lightweight queue depth indicator for operations.

-Accepted reports echo the generated `id`, acknowledge the enqueue with `queuedAt`, and every approved ledger line captures both values for downstream reconciliation.
+Accepted reports echo the generated `id`, acknowledge the enqueue with `queuedAt`, and every approved ledger line is appended to `serve/data/approved-ledger.jsonl` with a hash-chain for tamper evidence.

 Runtime security sits behind an `ApiAuthFilter` that verifies HMAC signatures (`X-Signature`) over `timestamp + "\n" + nonce + "\n" + sha256(body)` with shared secrets defined in `application.yml`.
-An in-memory token bucket applies per API key/IP limits, Redis ensures idempotency, and Actuator provides `/actuator/health` for readiness probes. `/v1/score` remains open for local experimentation; gate it with API keys before production use.
+An in-memory token bucket applies per API key/IP limits, Redis-backed idempotency keys prevent replays, and Actuator provides `/actuator/health` for readiness probes. `/v1/score` remains open for local experimentation but is automatically gated once the `prod` profile is activated.

 ### Scoring configuration